python/typing/docs/spec/distributing.rst

 Syntax
 ^^^^^^

-Stub files are syntactically valid Python files in the earliest Python version that is not yet end-of-life.
-They use a ``.pyi`` suffix.
-The Python syntax used by stub files is independent from the Python versions supported by the implementation, and from the Python version the type checker runs under (if any).
+Stub files are syntactically valid Python files with a ``.pyi`` suffix.
+They should be parseable (e.g., with :py:func:`ast.parse`) in all Python versions that are supported by the implementation and that are still supported by the CPython project.
+For example, defining a type alias using the ``type`` keyword is only accepted by the Python parser in Python 3.12 and later, so stubs supporting Python 3.11 or earlier versions should not use this syntax.
+This allows type checkers implemented in Python to parse stub files using functionality from the standard library.
+Type checkers may choose to support syntactic features from newer Python versions in stub files, but stubs that rely on such features may not be portable to all type checkers.
+Type checkers may also choose to support Python versions that are no longer supported by CPython; if so, they cannot rely on standard library functionality to parse stub files.

-Type checkers should evaluate all annotation expressions as if they are quoted.
+Type checkers should evaluate all :term:`annotation expressions <annotation expression>` as if they are quoted.
-Consequently, forward references do not need to be quoted, and syntax from newer versions than otherwise supported may be used in annotations.
-For example, the pipe union syntax (``X | Y``) introduced in Python 3.10 may be used even before Python 3.9 reaches end-of-life.
-Outside of annotations, type checkers may but are not required to support type system features that use newer syntax.
+Consequently, forward references do not need to be quoted, and type system features that do not depend on Python syntax changes are supported in stubs regardless of the Python version supported.
+For example, the use of the ``|`` operator to create unions (``X | Y``) was introduced in Python 3.10, but may be used even in stubs that support Python 3.9 and older versions.

 .. _stub-file-supported-constructs: